 Dates for our 2nd annual CT-Protocol Optimization Workshop have been selected!

-Mark your calendars for Monday August 10th & Tuesday August 11th, 2026 at WIMR (Wisconsin Institutes for Medical Research) on the UW Madison campus.
+Mark your calendars for Monday August 10th & Tuesday August 11th, 2026 on the UW Health Hospital & Clinics Campus.
 Prepare yourself for another exciting year filled with engaging lectures and immersive hands-on lab sessions directly in our CT suites.

 What is CT-POW?